ndf-zz/fletchck/README.md

    - All toplevel keys are optional
    - If webui is not present or null, the web user interface will not be started.
+   - If mqtt is not present or null, the MQTT client is not started.
    - Action and check names may be any string that can be used as a dictionary key and that can be serialised in JSON.
    - Duplicate action and check names will overwrite earlier